Cascoda/cascoda-sdk/docs/reference/cascoda-uart-if.md

 The message structure sent over the UART interface is the [Cascoda message format](cascoda-tlv-message.md), with the addition of a single Start-Of-Message (SOM) octet.
 The value of the SOM octet is ``0xDE``, and it is prepended to the message.
 The SOM byte is used primarily as a means of error detection - if it is not the first byte of a message that is received, then the system is in an uncertain state and needs to be recovered.

-Immediately following the SOM octet is the Cascoda TLV message, which includes the length information.
+Immediately following the SOM octet is the Cascoda TLV (Type Length Value) message, which includes the length information.

 <table>
 <tr>